The Ultimate Checklist for Implementing a Workplace Food Program

 • Research and select a reputable vendor like Fooda that can meet your specific needs.

-• Ensure the vendor can adapt to your company’s changing needs (e.g., scaling up or down).
+• Ensure the vendor can adapt to your company’s changing needs on the fly.

 • Look for a vendor that offers seamless technology integration for easy ordering and a better employee experience.